Cashmere goat: Changthangi (Kashmir Pashmina) cashmere goat

 The Changthangi or Pashmina goat is found in China (Tibet), Mongolia, Myanmar, Bhutan, Nepal, Pakistan and India.
 They are raised for cashmere production and used as pack animals.
 The breed is most often white, but black, gray and brown animals also occur.
 They have large, twisting horns.
-This bloodline produces the finest Cashmere with an average diameter between 12-13 μm and average fiber length between 55-60mm.
+This bloodline produces the finest Cashmere with an average diameter between 12 and 13 μm and average fiber length between 55-60mm.
 It is very rare and constitutes less than 0.1% of global cashmere production.

 Hexi

 The Hexi Cashmere has a long history in desert and semidesert regions of Gansu Province, China.
 About 60% of the goats are white.
 The Hexi cashmere can be found in the Gansu, Qinghai and Ningxia provinces.
 A typical adult doe produces 184 grams of down at 15.7 μm diameter.

 Inner Mongolia cashmere goat

 The Inner Mongolia cashmere goat is a local dual-purpose breed with a long history.
 It adapts well to desert and semidesert pastures.
 The goats can be divided into five strains, Alasan (Alashanzuoqi), Arbus, Erlangshan, Hanshan and Wuzhumuqin.
 The first three strains produce quality cashmere; the last two have been developed for high production.
 The average down yield is about 240 grams, with an average down diameter between 14.3 and 15.8 μm.
 The cashmere length is between 41 and 47 mm.
 In 1994, the total Inner Mongolian goat population was approximately 2.3 million goats.